tireddy2/ikev2-pqc-auth/draft-ietf-ipsecme-ikev2-pqc-auth.md

 SLH-DSA {{FIPS205}} utilizes the concept of stateless hash-based signatures.
 In contrast to stateful signature algorithms, SLH-DSA eliminates the need for maintaining state information during the signing process.
 SLH-DSA is designed to sign up to 2^64 messages and it offers three security levels.
 The parameters for security levels 1, 3, and 5 were chosen to provide AES-128, AES-192, and AES-256 bits of security respectively (see Table 2 in Section 10 of {{?I-D.ietf-pquip-pqc-engineers}}).
 This document specifies the use of the SLH-DSA algorithm in IKEv2 at each level.

 Each security level (1, 3, and 5) defines two variants of the algorithm: a small (S) version and a fast (F) version.
-The small version prioritizes smaller signature sizes, making them suitable for resource-constrained environments IoT devices.
+The small version prioritizes smaller signature sizes, making them suitable for resource-constrained  IoT devices.
 Conversely, the fast version prioritizes speed over signature size, minimizing the time required to generate signatures.
 However, signature verification with the small version is faster than with the fast version.
-For hash function selection, the algorithm uses SHA-256 ({{FIPS180}}) for security level 1 and SHA-512 ({{FIPS180}}) for security levels 3 and 5.
+For hash function selection, the algorithm uses SHA-256 ({{FIPS180}}) for security level 1 and both SHA-256 and SHA-512 ({{FIPS180}}) for security levels 3 and 5.
 Alternatively, SHAKE256 ({{FIPS202}}) can be used across all security levels.

 ML-DSA outperforms SLH-DSA in both signature generation and validation time, as well as signature size.
 SLH-DSA, in contrast, offers smaller key sizes but larger signature sizes.